flathub-infra/flatpak-builder-lint/README.md

 The last two are created when [building the application](https://docs.flathub.org/docs/for-app-authors/submission#build-and-install) with the proper arguments to Flatpak Builder.

 Some checks may require network connectivity.
+Sentry integration is used only if `SENTRY_DSN` environment variable is set.

 ## Exceptions